MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/10/devtools-118.md

 <!-- --------------------------------- -->
 #### Consent dialog

-The first time you use this feature, a consent dialog now appears, titled **Allow Microsoft to access page content**, containing a **Confirm and continue chatting** button:
+The first time you use the "explain Console errors using Copilot" feature, a consent dialog now appears, titled **Allow Microsoft to access page content**, containing a **Confirm and continue chatting** button:

 ![Explain console errors/warnings with Copilot consent form](./devtools-118-images/consent-form.png)